Enigmo

 In 2004, Aspyr Media ported a 2003 release of Enigmo to the Windows Mobile platform.
-This version was included with the Dell Axim x50v model PDA; the software is available for purchase from Dell and appears to be limited to the x50v model.
+This version was included with the Dell Axim x50v model PDA.

-In January 2011, a version of Enigmo is set to be released in the PlayStation Store as a PSP Mini.
-It will be developed and published by Beatshapers.
+In January 2011, a version of Enigmo was released in the PlayStation Store as a PSP Mini, developed and published by Beatshapers.

 In May 2011, a version of Enigmo was released for Windows Phone 7.